 Sharon knows all about how to hold onto a little dog's harness, to keep him safe.
-So he road around with her on hew wheelchair.
+So he rode around with her on hew wheelchair.

 Sharon is so fortunate that her daughter Vickie works at her nursing home.
 Vickie makes sure Sharon gets extra TLC every day.Later we went to Vickie's house to visit with her, her husband, daughter (who lives next door) and granddaughter.
 Plus Vickie's two dogs, two cats, and Sharon's old dog Bear.
 Bear is the brother of our beloved Sugarbaby; we still miss him.
 Vickie has a houseful of love.